Reliable Time Prediction in the Markov Stochastic Block Model: Implementation and Experiments

 The clustering algorithm used is a SDP method and, as a consequence, its time complexity scales with $n^3$, while the complexity of the Baum-Welch algorithm is of order $K^2n$.
-From here, computing $\hat \eta_i (\hat{\mathbf{c}}_{1:n})$ for all $i \in [n]$ requires $K^3 n^2 $ operations using dynamic programming (see Sec.3.b of the notebook {\it experiments.ipynb}).
-Regarding the collaborative filtering task, using again dynamic programming the Reliable MAP estimator from Section~\ref{msbm:sec:colabo} has a time complexity of order $K^4 n^2$ (see method {\it collaborative\_filtering\_robustMAP} in the file {\it markovianSBM/BaumWelch.py}).
+From here, computing $\hat \eta_i (\hat{\mathbf{c}}_{1:n})$ for all $i \in [n]$ requires $K^3 n^2 $ operations (see Sec.3.b of the notebook {\it experiments.ipynb}).
+Regarding the collaborative filtering task, the Reliable MAP estimator from Section~\ref{sec:colabo} has a time complexity of order $K^4 n^2$ (see method {\it collaborative\_filtering\_robustMAP} in the file {\it markovianSBM/BaumWelch.py}).